ZerowaveTech/IBC-Gang/haqq/TenderdutyHaqq.md

 ```
 nano $HOME/tenderduty/config.yml
 ```
-5. In a block with a chain enable notifications in the "Discord settings" block:
+5. In a block with a chain enable notifications in the `Discord settings` block:
 ```
 enabled: yes
 ```